Holistic Squid RSS Holistic Squid Twitter Holistic Squid Facebook Holistic Squid Instagram Holistic Squid Google+

 Do you ever find yourself stumped on how to buy eggs?
-Free range, cage free, organic, pastured… What’s the difference and why should I care?
+Free range, cage free, organic, pastured… What's the difference and why should you care?
 For that matter…

 In the last few decades eggs have gotten a rotten reputation for fear of saturated fat and cholesterol, but those ideas are simply untrue: eggs are a nutritional super hero!
 They’re affordable and packed with nutrition – including the fat and cholesterol that is essential for human health.